REFLECTIVE AND CREATIVE WRITING FOR CLINICIANS AND EDUCATORS

 Fostering Narrative Competence will focus on developing the skills of close reading and reflective and creative writing through discussion of published work, sharing student writing in a guided, workshop setting, and a selection of writing and creativity exercises.
 The course is open to writers at all levels interested in working in a variety of genres (fiction, memoir, poetry , drama, non-fiction, etc.).

 The art of telling - and listening to - stories is fundamental to what it means to be human.
 Storytelling is a craft that can be developed with practice.
-Through attentive reading and directed writing, each of us can develop our own individual style and our unique voice in the writing genre of our choice.

 Narrative medicine, both in medical practice and education, is practiced with a focus on the skills of communication and collaboration which are essential to positive health outcomes.
 Learning how to write and reflect on narratives will give you a powerful ability to build therapeutic and collegial relationships, improve patient outcomes, and live and work in a more reflective and engaged way.

 This program will introduce the theory and practice of Narrative-Based Medicine through a variety of practical activities and discussion.
 Participants will be guided through in-class exercises in close reading, close listening, and creative and reflective writing.
 We will also create and share written work to enhance participants’ comfort with expression, communication, and feedback.
 As well as discussing the goals and benefits of narrative medicine, class discussion will return to the questions raised by the participants’ clinical and educational practice with the aim of enhancing narrative competence in working life.

 This new program, consisting of six, two hour sessions, will meet the needs of healthcare clinicians and educators coming to narrative medicine for the first time.
 There will be little or no homework/readings for this program.